gromacs/gromacs/docs/dev-manual/language-features.rst

   * Use anonymous namespaces in source files to describe symbols that should not have external linkage (see |linkref12|).
-  * Use the ``internal`` namespace in header files to denote implementation details that cannot be dependend upon, because anonymous namespaces cannot be used (see |linkref11|).
+  * Use the ``internal`` namespace in header files to denote implementation details that cannot be depended upon, because anonymous namespaces cannot be used (see |linkref11|).
   * Otherwise, avoid nested namespaces unless needing to expose a group of related free functions in a module header.